savonet/book/audio.md

 #### Ogg/Speex

-The Speex codec is dedicated to encoding at low bitrates, targeting applications such as the transmission of voice over the internet, where having uninterrupted transmission of the stream, with low latency, is considered more important than having high-quality sound.
+The Speex\index{Speex} codec is dedicated to encoding at low bitrates, targeting applications such as the transmission of voice over the internet, where having uninterrupted transmission of the stream, with low latency, is considered more important than having high-quality sound.
 It is now considered as superseded by the opus codec.